Germany's Left party tops Thuringia election, AfD surges to second — exit polls | DW | 27.10.2019

 The Left party is forecast to take 29.5% of support in the state, which was once part of the Communist-ruled DDR.
 The far-right AfD party is predicted to take 24% of the vote, making it the second-largest party in the assembly.

-The turnout for the Thuringia polls was unusually high in the state with some 1.7 million voters, reaching 42.2% by p. m. local time.
+The turnout for the Thuringia polls was unusually high for the state with some 1.7 million voters, reaching 42.2% by 2 p.m. local time.
 In 2014, only 30% of voters showed up at the polls by that time.
 Postal votes were not included in the statistics.

 Höcke confident after vote